Using Experiments to Correct for Selection in Observational Studies: Linear Models

-In our second example we consider a simple linear model that exhibits most clearly some of the key features of the approach in the current paper.
-Suppose we have a linear model for the secondary potential outcomes with a constant treatment effect:
+Suppose we have a linear model for the secondary potential outcomes in combination with a constant treatment effect $\tau^\pps$:

-This models holds for both the experimental and observational samples.
-The properties of the unobserved component $\alpha^\pps_i$ are key, and they may differ in the two samples.
-In the experimental sample the randomization guarantees that we have the following conditional independence:

-In fact the randomization implies even stronger conditions, but we do not need those here.
-In the observational study we do not in general have the same conditional independence:
+This model holds in both the experimental and observational samples.
+However, the properties of the unobserved component $\alpha^\pps_i$ differ between the two samples.
+In the experimental sample, randomization guarantees the following conditional independence condition:\footnote{In fact the randomization implies an even stronger condition, $W_i \perp\!\!\!\perp\alpha_i^\pps,X_i|G_i=\ppe$, but we do not need that condition here.}

-This randomization in the experimental sample implies that we can estimate the parameters of the model for the secondary outcome, $\tau^\pps$ and $\gamma^\pps$, by least squares regression of $Y^\pps_i$ on $W_i$ and $X_i$ using only the data from the experimental sample.
-In other words, the conditional mean of $Y^\pps_i$ given $W_i$ and $X_i$ has a causal interpretation as a function of $W_i$ in the experimental sample, but not in the observational sample.